zawadzkimarcin/marcinzawadzki/README.md

 ---

 ## Volounteer & Open Projects
-* Cooperation with CERN (2010 - 2017) - visits (LHC/LHC Control Room, The CERN Computer Center by Google, workshops and lectures for visitors)
+* Cooperation with CERN (2010 - 2017)

+Cern Visits

+⋅⋅⋅LHC/LHC Control Room⋅⋅
+⋅⋅⋅The CERN Computer Center by Google⋅⋅
+⋅⋅⋅Workshops and lectures for visitors by CERN employees⋅⋅

 * Cooperation with Polish Radio Rzeszów - pop-science events

 ---